chembl/cbl_migrator/README.md

 ## MySQL

-CLOBs are currently migrated to MEDIUMTEXT.
+CLOBs are migrated to LONGTEXT.